 Food on Norwegian Airlines in Premium

 If you’re traveling in economy, you’ll need to pay for your meal but can order the Premium meal.
-It is worth noting that economy passengers can only order meals before departure but you can purchase snacks on board.
-If you’re travelling in Premium, you only need to pre-order if you want a vegetarian or other special meal.
+It is worth noting that economy passengers can only order meals before departure, but you can purchase snacks on board.
+If you’re traveling in Premium, you only need to pre-order if you want a vegetarian or other special meal.

 What makes the Norwegian Premium product interesting is the price.
-The cost of travelling Norwegian in their Premium cabin comes in at a similar cost to standard Premium Economy offerings and often cheaper, but the Norwegian Premium seats are larger and more spacious than similarly priced Premium Economy offerings.
+The cost of traveling Norwegian in their Premium cabin comes in at a similar cost to standard Premium Economy offerings and often cheaper.
+Still, the Norwegian Premium seats are larger and more spacious than similarly priced Premium Economy offerings.

-There are also many advantages of travelling on a Dreamliner, particularly the larger windows, which are nice for views and light, and the higher air pressure and humidity which means you should arrive at your destination feeling less like a dried up raisin with a headache.
+There are also many advantages of traveling on a Dreamliner, particularly the larger windows, which are nice for views and light, and the higher air pressure and humidity, which means you should arrive at your destination feeling less like a dried up raisin with a headache.

 Given the price, I would not hesitate to book Norwegian’s 787 Dreamliner in Premium.